SaihaMohammed/Churn-Model/README.md

     *
 ## Exaluation of model on Test data

-We evaluated the model on test data and got a ROC AUC score of 0.859.This leads us to believe that our model will generalize well for future incoming data.
+We evaluated the model on test data and got a ROC AUC score of 0.859.
+This leads us to believe that our model will generalize well for future incoming data.